Evolutionary Origins of Binary Neutron Star Mergers: Effects of Common Envelope Efficiency and Metallicity: Method

 We initialize our standard model at a metallicity of $Z = Z_{\odot}$, defining $Z_{\odot} = 0.0142$ and $Y_{\odot} = 0.2703$ \citep{2009Asplund}.
 We specify the helium fraction as $Y = Y_\mathrm{Big\ Bang} + ( Y_{\odot} - Y_\mathrm{Big\ Bang} ) Z/Z_{\odot}$, where $Y_\mathrm{Big\ Bang} = 0.249$ \citep{Planck2016}.
 We use the \texttt{Dutch} stellar winds prescription in \MESA{}, which is based on \citet{Glebbeek2009}.
 This prescription incorporates \citet{Vink2001_hot_highH} for effective temperatures of $T_{\rm eff} > 10^4~\mathrm{K}$ and surface hydrogen mass fraction of $H>0.4$; \citet{Nugis2000_hot_lowH} for $T_{\rm eff} > 10^4~\mathrm{K}$ and $H<0.4$ (Wolf--Rayet stars), and \citet{deJager1988} for $T_{\rm eff} < 10^4~\mathrm{K}$.
 We evolve models until they reach core carbon depletion (central $^{12}$C abundance $< 10^{-2}$).
 NS accretors, which we treat as point masses in \MESA{}, begin with a mass of $1.4M_{\odot}$ in our standard model.
 We assume the orbit of the binary remains circular but allow eccentricity to be imparted onto the binary at the time of a SN explosion.

 For our treatment of MT and CE, we implement the detailed method of \cite{Marchant2021}.
-The MT method is an extension of \citet{Ritter1988} and \citet{KolbRitter1990}, and accounts for potential outflows from outer Lagrangian points.
+The MT is an extension of \citet{Eggleton1983} and \citet{KolbRitter1990}, and accounts for potential outflows from outer Lagrangian points with the Roche lobe radius approximated using \citet{Eggleton1989}.
 The CE method follows the standard energy prescription \citep{Webbink1984,deKool1990,DewiTauris2000} but solves for the binding energy of the donor using the stellar profile and self-consistently determines the core-envelope boundary.
 We assume MT is unstable when the donor exceeds a MT rate of $\dot{M} > 1 M_{\odot}~\mathrm{yr}^{-1}$.
 At the onset of CE, the binding energy is calculated using

 where $m$ is an arbitrary mass coordinate, $u$ is the specific internal energy of the gas, and $\alpha_\mathrm{th}$ is the fraction of $u$ that can be used for the ejection of the envelope.
 During CE, mass is stripped off the donor at a high rate.
 The prescription uses $E_\mathrm{bind} (m)$, along with the CE efficiencies and orbital parameters, to iteratively update the orbital separation until the system detaches.
 In preliminary tests, we found that the addition of the specific internal energy $\alpha_\mathrm{th}$ to unbind the core increased the survivability of CE for the low-mass donors by almost $50\%$.
 As a result, we use $\alpha_{\mathrm {th}} = 1$ in our standard model to include these effects into our simulations.